-GASB 67/68 Report as of June 30, 2019
+GASB 67/68 Report as of June 30, 2020

-The purpose of the GASB 67/68 Report as of June 30, 2019, is to provide accounting and financial reporting information under GASB 67 for the Plan and under GASB 68 for the County of Tulare and other participating employers.
+The purpose of the GASB 67/68 Report as of June 30, 2020, is to provide accounting and financial reporting information under GASB 67 for the Plan and under GASB 68 for the County of Tulare and other participating employers.
 This report is not appropriate for other purposes, including the measurement of funding requirements for the Plan.

-The Total Pension Liability (TPL) at the end of the measurement year, June 30, 2019, is measured as of a valuation date of June 30, 2019.
-The TPL at the beginning of the measurement year, June 30, 2018, was measured as of a valuation date of June 30, 2018.
+The Total Pension Liability (TPL) at the end of the measurement year, June 30, 2020, is measured as of a valuation date of June 30, 2020.
+The TPL at the beginning of the measurement year, June 30, 2019, was measured as of a valuation date of June 30, 2019.

-Please refer to our GASB 67/68 report as of June 30, 2019, for additional information related to the financial reporting of the System.
-We prepared the following schedules for inclusion in the Financial Section of the CAFR based on the June 30, 2019, GASB 67/68 report:
+Please refer to our GASB 67/68 report as of June 30, 2020, for additional information related to the financial reporting of the System.
+We prepared the following schedules for inclusion in the Financial Section of the CAFR based on the June 30, 2020, GASB 67/68 report:

-- Change in Net Pension Liability - Sensitivity of Net Pension Liability to Changes in Discount Rate

-- Schedule of Changes in Net Pension Liability and Related Ratios - Schedule of Collective Employer Contributions - Notes to the Schedule of Employer Contributions
+- Change in Collective Net Pension Liability - Sensitivity of Collective Net Pension Liability to Changes in Discount Rate - Schedule of Changes in Collective Net Pension Liability and Related Ratios - Schedule of Collective Employer Contributions - Notes to the Schedule of Employer Contributions

-We certify that the report was performed in accordance with generally accepted actuarial principles and practices.
+We certify that the report was performed in accordance with generally accepted actuarial principles and practices and our understanding of the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board as well as applicable laws and regulations.
 In particular, the assumptions and methods used for disclosure purposes have been prepared in accordance with our understanding of generally accepted accounting principles as promulgated by the GASB.